microsoft/terraform-provider-azuredevops/website/docs/d/agent_pool.html.markdown

 `name` - The name of the agent pool
 `pool_type` - Specifies whether the agent pool type is Automation or Deployment.
-`auto_provision` - Specifies whether or not a queue should be automatically provisioned for each project collection.
+`auto_provision` - Specifies whether a queue should be automatically provisioned for each project collection.

 ## Relevant Links